Mathematics of general relativity: The Riemann curvature tensor

 A crucial feature of general relativity is the concept of a curved manifold.
-A useful way of measuring the curvature of a manifold is with an object called the Riemann (curvature) tensor.
+A useful way of measuring the curvature of a manifold is with the Riemann (curvature) tensor.

 This tensor measures curvature by use of an affine connection by considering the effect of parallel transporting a vector between two points along two curves.
 The discrepancy between the results of these two parallel transport routes is essentially quantified by the Riemann tensor.

 This property of the Riemann tensor can be used to describe how initially parallel geodesics diverge.
 This is expressed by the equation of geodesic deviation and means that the tidal forces experienced in a gravitational field are a result of the curvature of spacetime.

 Using the above procedure, the Riemann tensor is defined as a type (1, 3) tensor and when fully written out explicitly contains the Christoffel symbols and their first partial derivatives.
 The Riemann tensor has 20 independent components.
 The vanishing of all these components over a region indicates that the spacetime is flat in that region.
 From the viewpoint of geodesic deviation, this means that initially parallel geodesics in that region of spacetime will stay parallel.

 The Riemann tensor has a number of properties sometimes referred to as the symmetries of the Riemann tensor.
 Of particular relevance to general relativity are the algebraic and differential Bianchi identities.

 The connection and curvature of any Riemannian manifold are closely related, the theory of holonomy groups, which are formed by taking linear maps defined by parallel transport around curves on the manifold, providing a description of this relationship.

-What the Riemann tensor allows us to do is tell, mathematically, whether a space is flat or, if curved, how much curvature takes place in any given region.
+What the Riemann tensor allows us to do is tell whether a space is flat or, if curved, how much curvature takes place in any given region.
 In order to derive the Riemann curvature tensor we must first recall the definition of the covariant derivative of a tensor with one and two indices;